vahand/OpenLibrary/README.md

 ```

 ### Manage rentals
+#### 1. Rent a book
-1. To rent a book from the reserve, run the following command:
+To rent a book from the reserve, run the following command:
 ```bash
 curl -X POST http://localhost:8080/api/rentings \
 -H 'Content-Type: application/json' \